nwillc/mysnipserver/README.md

 - Persona
 - jQuery

-It gets deployed by Travis-ci to OpenShift.
+It gets deployed when tests pass by Travis-ci to OpenShift.

 You can read more on <a href="https://nwillc.wordpress.com/2015/10/30/from-dropbox-to-orchestrate/">my blog entry</a>.